 - Continue the Nebraska Children's Commission.
 Introduce a bill with an appropriation to continue the Commission and sustain funding for staff resources.
 The Task Force has concluded the Children's Commission should continue, though the most beneficial structure, role and purpose will be better defined by the Legislature as the Commission serves at the pleasure of the Legislature. - 2.
 The Commission needs a "home."
 The Commission was born out of the Health and Human Services Committee.
 As such, it is our recommendation that the HHS Committee serve as a partner for the Commission with either the Committee Chair or Vice Chair to serve as the chairperson of the Children's Commission. - 3.
 The Commission needs leadership in the Legislature.
 The leadership of the Commission should take the form of a senator-led Steering Committee to replace the Executive Committee.
-The

-Steering Committee, with input from the body of the membership, would identify the 3-5 issues of concern in need of action and policy development in support of the executive and judicial branches for the biennium.
+The Steering Committee, with input from the body of the membership, would identify the 3-5 issues of concern in need of additional research and policy development for the biennium.
 The Steering Committee would be comprised of:

-- a) Chairperson of the Health and Human Services Committee - b) Chairperson of the Judiciary, or their designee; - c) Chairperson of Appropriations, or their designee; and - d) Two additional Legislative members at large - 4.
+- a) Chairperson of the Health and Human Services Committee - b) Chairperson of the Chairperson of Judiciary, or their designee; - c) Chairperson of Appropriations, or their designee - 4.
 Eliminate the sunset date of the Children's Commission.
-The Commission's sunset date has been extended twice previously (2014, 2016) and it takes considerable resources to continue justifying its existence with the limited staff available and the ongoing uphill challenge of term limits within the Legislature.

-5. Amend the statutory charge of the Commission.

-- a.
-Annual hearings in front of the Health and Human Services Committee as opposed to annual reports.
-Report of the three to five priorities and actions to achieve the outcomes identified for the biennium. - b.
-Eliminate the strategic plan and give the Commission the authority to take action to support the work of child welfare and juvenile services.
+The Commission's sunset date has been extended twice previously (2014, 2016) and it takes considerable resources to continue justifying its existence with the limited staff available and the ongoing uphill challenge of term limits within the Legislature. - 5.
+Amend the statutory charge of the Commission. - a.
+Annual hearings in front of the Health and Human Services Committee as opposed to annual reports. - b.
+Eliminate the strategic plan.
 Add the requirement of the Commission to review, at minimum, the annual reports of the Office of Inspector General of Child Welfare, and the Foster Care Review Office, to inform the work of the next biennium. - c.
-Amend language to provide the flexibility for the Children's Commission to implement sunset dates for the current statutory committees.
-At this time, the statutory committees under the umbrella of the Children's Commission should continue. - d.
-Eliminate sections which have already been accomplished and are no longer needed.

-6. Membership Alterations.
+Amend language to provide the flexibility for the Children's Commission to implement sunset dates for the current statutory committees. - d.
+Eliminate sections which have already been accomplished and are no longer needed. - 6.
+Membership Alterations. - a.

-- a.
 Add representatives from Medicaid, and Developmental Disabilities - b.
 Legislative branch will be voting members.
 Executive and Judicial branches will be non-voting ex-officio members.